ChatGPT Terms of Service Explained for Businesses: Updated Terms

 Order Form (OF)

-Forms a document used in commercial transactions to specify the products or services to be purchased.
+Definition: Order Forms are documents used in commercial transactions to specify the products or services to be purchased.
 It is mostly used in the beginning of a purchase/engagement of services.
 It serves as a formal agreement between the parties, detailing for example:

 - quantities,